oh2mp/esp32_smart_rv/README.md

 # OH2MP ESP32 Smart RV

-### An ESP32 based smart screen for a motorhome or caravan
+### An ESP32 based smart display for a motorhome or caravan

 This project is for to make a "central screen" for a motorhome or caravan.
 The software listens to several BLE beacons and shows their data on a TFT display.
 The architecture is very modular.
 Several